 To convert electronic FoodShare dollars to paper money, the DCFM has a point-of-sale machine to process electronic bank transfers (EBT).
-For the Saturday market on the Capitol Square, processing is located at the DCFM information booth at the Outdoor Saturday market and both winter markets.
+For the Saturday market on the Capitol Square, processing is located at the DCFM information booth at the Outdoor Saturday market from 7 am to 1 pm and both winter markets.
 EBT services are also available at the market information booth at the Wednesday market on Martin Luther King Blvd.
 Patrons swipe their FoodShare card, choose the amount they’d like to spend at the market and receive DCFM’s unique scrip, which can be exchanged with DCFM market vendors for food purchases.

 The scrip can only be used at the DCFM and does not expire.
 Unused script can be returned with the value credited to the participant’s account.
 Funds from the scrip go directly to DCFM food producers.
 All DCFM producers participate in the program.